Firefighter

 What is a typical daily routine in a firehouse?

-Asked by Andre almost 9 years ago
+Asked by Andre about 9 years ago

 0745: report for duty0745-0845 apparatus inspected and inventoried or cleaned.0945-1100 daily dutiesMonday- detail kitchenTuesday- WindowsWed- detail the rigThur- detail specific storage roomsFriday yard maintenance